 Expy: There are many characters and inventions which are obvious homages to other works, from the more well known ones like Wettol King to Iron King and Ultraman or the Pekopon Invasion Machine resembling a green Gunbuster to the less well known and one shot ones, like the Abilika group from a 5th season episode to Time Bokan's trio of antagonists and their successors.

-In-universe examples: Dasonu* Maso is the unabashed bootleg version of Dance* Man (see Ink Suit Actor below).
+In-universe examples: Dasonu* Maso is the unabashed bootleg version of Dance* Man (see Ink-Suit Actor below).

-Yoga and Cyclone to Street Fighter's Dalshim and Zangief (and, in this later example, Ouka actually calls them rip offs and compare them to the original ones, or their unseen Captain Ersatz versions, whom she had faced before).
+Yoga and Cyclone to Street Fighter's Dalshim and Zangief (and, in this later example, Ouka actually calls them rip offs and compares them to the original ones, or their unseen Captain Ersatz versions, whom she had faced before).

-Alongside those two, are one to Guile, in a rather absurd way.
+Alongside those two, there's one to Guile, in a rather absurd way.
 Oka actualy complaints about his Hairstyle not comparable to the original, and lie on the ground while the Guile expy are charging for Sonic Boom or Flash Kick, just like in the game.

 Let's not forget Saburo who is also an expy of Kaworu, considering that the first time he visits the Hinata household, the ode to joy starts playing and everything is pretty clear from there.
 Plus, he’s also voiced by Akira Ishida.

 The second ending theme song gives you the mother in a bikini as a special reward for sticking around for the credits.